ViniciusMacedoCamara/GetMyLocation/README.md

 # Label notes
 Warning to anyone reading this.
-The latest versions of Google Maps (^ 10.11.x) are not showing a label It was tested with the latest version and I was able to verify that the error actually occurs, however, I did a rollback Google Maps to version 9.76.1 where it was possible to show and change the label
+The latest versions of Google Maps (^ 10.11.x) are not showing a label

+It was tested with the latest version and I was able to verify that the error actually occurs, however, I did a rollback Google Maps to version 9.76.1 where it was possible to show and change the label

 There are official forums -> https://issuetracker.google.com/issues/129726279

-Please take this into account if you are running any version of Google Maps that has this feature disabled / removed.
+Please take this info if you are running any version of Google Maps that has this feature disabled / removed.

 ## About the author: